Omikhleia/resilient.sile/README.md

 Whether you a seasoned typist or a beginner, the _re·sil·ient_ collection aims at making the process of creating beautiful books as simple as possible, from front cover to back cover, using a lightweight markup language for most of the content, if not all of it.

+## Demonstration

+Do you want to see what you can do with this collection?
+In addition to the nice “User Guide” documentation (see just below), there’s a whole repository of books and show-cases: [Awesome SILE books](https://github.com/Omikhleia/awesome-sile-books).

+## Documentation

+A complete PDF version of the documentation (but not necessarily always the latest) should be available [HERE](https://drive.google.com/file/d/1f54qDEGWaN-MFN932x-t0jm3V-5VSHee/view?usp=sharing), or in our [Calaméo bookshelf](https://www.calameo.com/accounts/7349338).

 ## Installation

 These packages require SILE v0.14 or upper (recommended: SILE v0.15.5 or upper).